shakfu/buyer/docs/SECURITY_CSP_SRI.md

 ### Priority: MEDIUM (Not Blocker)

 **Current security posture:**
-- ✅ HTML escaping implemented
+- [x] HTML escaping implemented
-- ✅ No external CDN dependencies
+- [x] No external CDN dependencies
-- ✅ Input validation in place
+- [x] Input validation in place
-- ✅ CSRF tokens cryptographically secure
+- [x] CSRF tokens cryptographically secure
-- ✅ Authentication with bcrypt
+- [x] Authentication with bcrypt
-- ⚠️ CSP is permissive but application is otherwise secure
+- [!]
+CSP is permissive but application is otherwise secure

 **When to address:**
 - Before marketing as "security-focused"